Skip to content

 Property Registration

-The following items can be registered for storage in designated areas outside of apartments: bicycles, children’s outside toys, strollers, barbeque grills, folding chairs.
-New residents will be issued property permits by their Resident Assistant at their move in orientation.
-For additional permits, residents should email propertypermits@usa.utah.edu with name, apartment and the number of additional permits needed.
+The following items can be registered for storage in designated areas outside of apartments: bicycles, children’s outside toys, strollers, charcoal grills (Cedar), folding chairs.
+For permits, residents should email propertypermits@apartments.utah.edu with name, apartment and the number of additional permits needed.

 Designated Storage Areas Outside of Apartments

-Barbeque grills in the East and West Villages must be stored in the enclosed outdoor laundry areas.
+Charcoal grills must be stored in the enclosed outdoor laundry areas or in resident’s apartment.

-Children’s outside toys, strollers and folding chairs in the East and West Villages must be stored in laundry rooms.
+Children’s outside toys, strollers and folding chairs in Cedar courts must be stored in the resident’s apartment or in the laundry rooms.

 uparrow